jonah555/amath482/README.md

-# AMATH-482
+# Computational Methods For Data Analysis (UW AMATH 482)
-This repository is a collection of assignments from the applied mathematics 482 course *Computational Methods for Data Analysis* taken at the University of Washington-Seattle in winter 2021.
+This repository is a collection of assignments from the applied mathematics course *Computational Methods for Data Analysis* taken at the University of Washington-Seattle in winter 2021.
 The course covered topics on data collection, data processing, and machine learning application.
 This repository will be a useful reasource for those who want to learn basic data analysis skills.
 This repository is organized into the five assignments from this course, and I will summerize the topics covered in each assignment.
 Additionally, each assignment includes a formal write up with more detailed information.

 ## HW1: Submarine Ultrasound
 - Noise Reduction